What is an employment contract?

 The written statement of terms may also be provided in the form of an employment contract.
 An employment contract contains a written statement of the employment rights, obligations and benefits an employee may be entitled to.
 It is recommended employers have a comprehensive employment contract in place.
 Alongside the terms above, it also includes clauses such as:

 An employer may also include details of policies, outside interests and expenses alongside other important matters of employment.
 A detailed contract of employment ensures the employee understands the nature of the employment, the business and what is expected of the employee.

 Confidentiality clauses safeguard the employer’s financial and business interests and ensure the employee is subject to maintaining confidentiality over sensitive information disclosed during the course of their employment.
 Similarly Intellectual Property clauses ensure any Intellectual Property created by the employee during the course of employment belongs to the employer (which is the general position under English law).

-Risks of not having an employment contract in place
+What are the risks of not having an employment contract in place?

 By failing to provide employees with a written statement of the terms of employment, employers may face disciplinary action from employment tribunals.
 This is costly, time consuming and can have reputational damage for the business.
 The employee may decide to raise concerns with an Employment Tribunal if an employer fails to provide the requisite information regarding the terms of the employment.

 Where an employer is found to have failed to provide the employee with a written statement, the Employment Tribunal may penalise the employer for non-compliance and the employee may be awarded damages.